 With a career in education spanning over 25 years, Terry has held various leadership positions within academia.
 Prior to becoming UCA’s Pro Vice-Chancellor for Global Engagement, Terry held positions as the Assistant Vice Chancellor and Director of the School of Fine Art, Photography & Visual Communications, where he has bought a wealth of experience and expertise to the intersection of academia, creativity, and international collaboration.

-An alumnus of UCA’s Foundation course, Terry studied sculpture at both undergraduate and postgraduate levels in both the UK and USA, before gaining his PhD in the History and Theory of Art in 2007, researching the work and writings of Olafur Eliasson.
+An alumnus of UCA’s Foundation course, Terry studied sculpture at Leeds University and Bretton Hall College in the United States, before gaining his PhD in the History and Theory of Art at the University of Kent in 2007, exploring the work and writings of Olafur Eliasson.

 - Installation art